CarlosViller/animatio/src/content/docs/basics/events.md

 7. **Load**: Triggered when a resource and its dependent resources have finished loading.
 8. **Unload**: Occurs when a page is being unloaded.
 9. **Resize**: Fired when the browser window is resized.
-10. **DOMContentLoaded**: Fired when the initial HTML document has been completely loaded and parsed.

 Events are the key for JS-based animations and effects, clicking a button could trigger an animation by using its event.
 But event itself doesn't execute any code, they need a counterpart that listen to them and response with code, those are called **Event Listeners**.